 If the gNB-CU-CP cannot accept the update, it shall respond with a GNB-CU-UP CONFIGURATION UPDATE FAILURE message and appropriate cause value.

-If the GNB-CU-UP CONFIGURATION UPDATE FAILURE message includes the Time To Wait IE, the gNB-CU-CP shall wait at least for the indicated time before reinitiating the GNB-CU-UP CONFIGURATION UPDATE message towards the same gNB-CU-CP.
+If the GNB-CU-UP CONFIGURATION UPDATE FAILURE message includes the Time To Wait IE, the gNB-CU-UP shall wait at least for the indicated time before reinitiating the GNB-CU-UP CONFIGURATION UPDATE message towards the same gNB-CU-CP.

 8.2.5.4 Abnormal Conditions